c4almash/universityChat/Phase4/IndividualReports.md

 ## c4alamsh

  * My most significant individual contribution is co-ordinating/setting-up the hardware.
 I spent a lot of time outside github trying to get the web app running locally on my PC using a wifi hotspot and a local host.
+Eventually we were also able to run the app on an external server as you can see here[http://54.164.179.46/]
  * I learned a lot about web hosting and setting up servers.
 It took a lot of testing and tinkering to get the site running.
  * My main strength in the team is organizing the workflow and making sure everyone knows what we are presenting next, whether TA demo or presenting to the class.
  * I could have spent more time learning and walking through the different coding styles/tricks other team members had hence improving my own coding abilities.
 I however, always felt at a loss in time due to other assignments or classes.